segmentio/action-destinations/docs/authentication.md

   }
 ```

-**\*Note:** OAuth directly depends on the oauth providers available in oauth-service.
-You have to follow the process of Adding a new OAuth provider before using the oauth2 scheme in an action.\*
+<em>**Note:** OAuth directly depends on the oauth providers available in Segment's internal OAuth Service.
+Please contact Segment if you require OAuth for your destination.</em>

 ## Unsupported Authentication Schemes